 With the goodness of raw ingredients and the safety and convenience of dry food, Addiction keeps all the beneficial nutrients from premium New Zealand meats, fruits, and vegetables through pasteurization by gently dehydrating food to kill all the harmful bacteria found in raw meats.

-With no grains, GMOs, by-products, fillers, corn, wheat, soy, artificial colors, artificial flavorings and preservatives, Addiction’s RDF is the hypoallergenic pet food that can keep your Husky healthy and energized for years to come.
+With no grains, GMOs, , fillers, corn, wheat, soy, artificial colors, artificial flavorings and preservatives, Addiction’s RDF is the hypoallergenic pet food that can keep your Husky healthy and energized for years to come.